singh1114/best/_posts/2020-04-03-guide-to-decision-regression-trees.md

 Therefore, using this algorithm to create a model and then trying to understand it is quite tough when number of features are high.

-> Machine learning models try to find a sweet spot between the over fit and under fit.
-So, that the error rate should be minimized and at the same time it should be able to predict correctly.
+> Machine learning models try to find a sweet spot between the over fit and under fit so, that the error rate should be minimized and at the same time it should be able to predict correctly.

+## Predicting using Tree Pruning

+Tree Pruning isn't only used for regression trees.
+We also make use of it in the classification trees as well.

+We will make use of CART algorithm (classification And Regression Tree) to explain Tree pruning.

+As the word itself, suggest we the process involves cutting of the tree into smaller part.

+We can do pruning in two ways.

+1. Pre-pruning or early stopping

+This means stopping before the full tree is even created.
+We can keep making the tree until the next node doesn't change the error rate change drastically.
+Whenever we see very minor change in the error rate after building the next node, we can stop building further.

+2. Post Pruning

+Creating the full tree up until we have very few data points in each set and then track backing such that the change in the error rate is not much.

+This is the basic understanding of Pruning.
+There will be separate post on Pruning in which I will discuss cross-validation and related mathematics.

+Please share and subscribe to the newsletter to read more such posts.